-Discounts: You may also offer weekly or monthly discounts (optional)
+Discounts: You may also offer discounts on first guests and weekly or monthly discounts (optional).

 If you have a base price, you can use weekend pricing to change your nightly price for every Friday night and Saturday night.
 Weekend pricing does not work if you have Smart Pricing turned on.
 In that case, Smart Pricing prices will override any price you add in Weekend pricing.

 To change your nightly price for Fridays and Saturdays: